For music educators - By music educators

 Some thoughts from members regarding usage and contribution on the new paradigm of MSBD:

-1. Interact and use MSBandDirector.com as your professional "facebook."
+1. Interact and use MSBandDirector.com as your professional network.
+(Interactions are private and semi-private.)

 2. Experience new literature by visiting both the collaborative lists and the composer pages on the network.
 Ask the composers for program notes and insight to their pieces as you listen to their music!

-5. Invite some more professional music educators to join "Your" network.
-Messaging capabilities become initiated and email can be a thing of the past.
+5. Invite some more professional music educators to join "Your" network (Create a Group).
+Messaging capabilities become initiated and email becomes a thing of the past.

 7. Check out the links on the main page (and forums/videos), remember that the pdf's are "stacks" and after looking through the stacks, decide if you have a better or complimentary handout and upload it.
 It will be added to the stack for everyone's use.
 We always need new materials.